 2. The personal basis of morality - Many atheists commit the "naturalist fallacy" in attempting to explain how human morals can be derived from the non-human naturalistic world.
 It's like attempting draw blood from a stone, it's just not possible.
-I rebutted Erik Wielenberg's attempt to create objective atheist morality and he's not to replied to three email attempts requesting a rebuttal.[2]
-Because God is personal, God's representation in the person of Christ may logically be an ultimate reference point for human morality.
-Because God's spirit is transcendent, there is an objective basis for morality that does not change.
+I rebutted Erik Wielenberg's attempt to create objective atheist morality and he's not to replied to three email attempts requesting a rebuttal.[3]
+Because God is personal, God's representation in the person of Christ may logically be, and is, the ultimate reference point for human morality.
+Because God's spirit is transcendent and His nature is perfect and unchanging, there is an objective basis for morality that does not change.

 1. There are possible worlds that even an omnipotent being can not actualize.